linspector/linspector/README.md

 # Linspector Infrastructure and System Monitoring

-#### Linspector is not some program expecting computer to run.
+#### Linspector is not some program expecting computer to run...

-The idea is based on a software I developed in 2010 or so.
+The idea is based on a software I developed around 2010 or so.
 The name of the software is [Linspector](https://linspector.org/) but the implementation was just too complicated.
-The idea still remains so here the rebirth of Linspector.
+The idea still remains so here is the rebirth of Linspector.
+First commits of this rewrite where done as a new project named [monipy](https://git.unixpeople.org/linspector/monipy), but I moved to the name Linspector because I believe it is the better and cooler name...
+Old Linspector code is not available in any repository anymore, but I have archived it on my local disc.

-This is implemented in an old-fashioned way for easy understanding without cloud and such stuff...
-Hope it will become useful for someone at some day and not only for me.
+Hope this project it will become useful for someone at some day and not only for me.
 Just give me some amount of time for the first usable release... ;)

 ## About